 Today people don’t want to meet with an agent.
 They don’t want to take hours out of their busy day to listen to what they think is going to be a cheesy sales pitch.
 People like to shop online.
 They like to do their own research and compare their options.
 They like to make a decision and move quickly.
 The life insurance industry was never good at accommodating this style.

 Even after a policy is chosen and the application filled out, the client still needs to schedule a medical exam (called a paramedical exam in the life insurance industry).
-They need to wait for the company to call the, mutually schedule it, and get the results submitted.
+They need to wait for the company to call them, mutually schedule it, and get the results submitted.
 Worse for some people, they need to take time out of their day to meet a paramedical nurse, get their testing done, and usually have a stranger come into their homes and intrude on their lives.
+People would much prefer to use their own doctor, rather than have a stranger examine them.

 It works very simply.
 If a client wants insurance, they still need to fill out an application.
 They also still need to authorize the insurance company to access their medical records, but they do not need to schedule a paramedical exam.
 Instead, they need to fill out a questionnaire.
 The intent of the questionnaire is to rule out the possibility that the prospective insured person has any terminal illness, or other serious disease which could pose a significant risk to their life.
 Usually, this questionnaire is fairly short and may consist of 20 questions or so, but it will vary between insurance companies.